-Whitworth spent the last two seasons serving as an assistant coach/goalkeeper coach at Middle Tennessee State University in Murfreesboro, Tenn.
-During her time at MTSU, the Blue Raiders went a combined 24-14-1 and recorded 14 shutouts.
-Middle Tennessee ended its most recent season with the second best record in school history, finishing with a 14-5-1 mark and claiming a share of the Sun Belt Conference's regular-season title.
-Whitworth's two goalkeepers in 2012 combined for a goals-against average of 1.22 and five total shutouts.
+Whitworth spent two seasons (2011-12) as an assistant coach/goalkeeper coach at Middle Tennessee State University.
+During her time in Murfreesboro, the Blue Raiders went a combined 24-14-1 and recorded 14 shutouts.
+Middle Tennessee ended 2012 with the second-best record in school history, finishing with a 14-5-1 mark and claiming a share of the Sun Belt Conference's regular-season title.
+Whitworth's two goalkeepers in 2012 combined for a goals against average of 1.22 and five total shutouts.

-Whitworth, a Birmingham, Ala., native and 2007 graduate of Auburn, recently completed her third season in the Women's Professional Soccer league, suiting up for the Atlanta Beat.
+A Birmingham, Ala., native and 2007 graduate of Auburn University, Whitworth spent three seasons in the Women's Professional Soccer league, suiting up for the Atlanta Beat.
 She was originally drafted in 2009 by FC Gold Pride in the eighth round (54th overall), becoming the first Auburn player ever drafted into a professional soccer league.

-She capped her Auburn career by setting a school record with 356 saves, including another standard and SEC-high of 132 during her senior campaign.
+Whitworth capped her Auburn career by setting a school record with 356 saves, including another standard and Southeastern Conference-high of 132 during her senior campaign.
 The 356 saves place her third in the league record book.
 She registered 22 career shutouts, including eight during each of her junior and senior years, tying for eighth in SEC history.
-Her 1.02 goals-against average as a senior helped her garner First Team All-SEC honors, her second league accolade after picking up a Second Team nod as a junior.
+Her 1.02 goals against average as a senior helped her garner First Team All-SEC honors -- her second league accolade after picking up a Second Team nod as a junior.

-Whitworth was chosen as a SEC Defensive Player of the Week in each of her last three seasons, including three times as a senior.
-She saw action in 73 career matches, posting a 1.13 career goals-against average.
+Whitworth was chosen as a SEC Defensive Player of the Week in each of her final three seasons at Auburn, including three times as a senior.
+She saw action in 73 career matches, posting a 1.13 career goals against average.

-All of her accomplishments have not been on the field.
-She was named to the 2008 NSCAA/adidas Women's Collegiate Scholar All-America Third Team and was honored as the Southeastern Conference's Soccer Scholar-Athlete of the Year.
-Whitworth was a two-time CoSIDA Academic All-District IV Team member, earning First Team recognition in 2008 and a Third Team spot in 2007.
+Whitworth's accomplishments at Auburn were not just limited to on the field.
+She was named to the 2008 NSCAA/adidas Women's Collegiate Scholar All-America Third Team and was honored as the SEC's Soccer Scholar-Athlete of the Year.
+She was a two-time CoSIDA Academic All-District IV Team member, earning First Team recognition in 2008 following a Third Team spot in '07.

-She was Auburn's women's sports nominee for the H. Boyd McWhorter Scholar-Athlete Post-Graduate Scholarship, presented since 1986 to the SEC's top female scholar-athlete.
-She added academic honors such as the SEC Academic Honor Roll and an Auburn University Top Tiger four times throughout her collegiate career.
+Whitworth was Auburn's women's sports nominee for the H. Boyd McWhorter Scholar-Athlete Post-Graduate Scholarship, presented since 1986 to the SEC's top female scholar-athlete.
+She added academic honors such as the SEC Academic Honor Roll and was an Auburn University Top Tiger four times throughout her collegiate career.

-She volunteered in the Auburn community with Habitat for Humanity, Read across America, the Auburn Food Bank, and the Juvenile Diabetes Research Fund Walk.
+Whitworth volunteered in the Auburn community with Habitat for Humanity, Read Across America, the Auburn Food Bank and the Juvenile Diabetes Research Fund Walk.
 She helped collect food and toiletries for the Abused and Battered Women's Shelter and was a member of the U.S. Coast Guard Auxiliary.

 Whitworth graduated Summa Cum Laude from Auburn in December 2007 with a 3.89 grade-point average and a bachelor's degree in psychology.
 She then completed her master's degree in health promotion.